development / guideline / website /

 Text block highlighting

 This is implemented with small snippets of html code that are contained in the _includes/markup directory.
-Most of them directly correspond to Bootstrap alerts.
+They correspond to Bootstrap alerts.
 The syntax is like this

 {% include markup/end %}